LucasAub/Moonshot-Project/Documents/FunctionalSpecification/FunctionalSpecification.md

 - Varying document quality from different instructors
 - Limited staff resources

 **Usage Scenario**: Lisa receives textbook chapters and handouts from professors that need to be made accessible for students with visual impairments.
-She uses the tool to quickly process these documents before classes begin.
+She uses the desktop application to quickly process these documents before classes begin, even when working remotely with limited internet access.

 ### **2.5 Senior with Declining Vision**
 **Name**: Eleanor Johnson